fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

     "notes_user_id_fkey" FOREIGN KEY (user_id) REFERENCES users(id) ON UPDATE CASCADE ON DELETE SET NULL
 ```

-That is, a reference key `user_id` has been created in the `notes` table, which refers to the `users` row of the table.
+That is, the reference key <i>user_id</i> has been created in the <i>notes</i> table, which refers to the <i>users</i> rows on the table.

-Let us now make a change to the insertion of a new note to associate the note with a user.
-Before we do a proper implementation (where the join is done with a token to the user who is logged in), let's join the note to the first user found in the database:
+Now let's make a change to the insertion of a new note that the note is associated to the user.
+Before we make a proper implementation (where the join occurs using token to the user who is logged in), attach the note to the first user found in the database:

 ```js